sileht/blog/9-openstack-autoscaling-with-heat-ceilometer-gnocchi.rst

     archive_policy = low
     url = http://192.168.3.51:8041

 Note that it configures a filter to filter out all samples generated by Gnocchi.
-Otherwise each times we write to swift that will generated samples to write again to swift and this will create a storm of samples that grow indefinitely.
-The filter permit to break this unending loop.
+Otherwise each time we write to Swift that will generate samples to write again to Swift and this will create a storm of samples that grows indefinitely.
+The filter permits to break this infinite loop.

 Also for alarming, devstack set the Gnocchi API endpoint: